What makes an effective teacher as opposed to a popular teacher? Here are 10 traits of effective teachers.

 2. They build relationships with parents and involve them in the learning process.

-Teachers have educational expertise, parents have relational knowledge of their child.
+Teachers have educational expertise, you have relational knowledge of your child.
 Together this combination is unstoppable.
 Effective teachers engage parents in learning rather than just involving them in activities.
 That said, parents need to communicate clearly and constructively with teachers too.

 3. They make the process of learning and assessment transparent.